Thiago-de-Sousa/ME396P-AJT-simulation/README.md

 **C. Single Turbine Analysis Module**

 This module is accessed by typing 's' after the welcome instructions.
 If weather data hasn't been generated yet the program will inform the user and return to the welcome instructions.

-Once the weather data is available, the user will need to type the name of the turbine model they wish to analyze.
+The user will be prompted for the name of the turbine model they wish to analyze.
 The turbine model name must excatly match the name as it is shown in the turbine_type column of the database.
 The user can type 'db' to see the database.
 Once the turbine type is accepted, the user will need to input the turbine hub height, construction cost (USD), annual maintenance cost (as a percentage of the construction cost, without the % sign), and expected revenue (USD per kWh produced).
 If the user enters '0' or just hits enter in any of these, a default value will be used, and a warning message will appear.